- Identify typical language and communication milestones for infants and toddlers.

 You, along with the infant’s or toddler’s family, may also decide to use sign language, additional gestures, or visuals to help an infant or toddler communicate and understand language.
 Sign language, for example, can offer infants and toddlers a way to communicate before they can talk which helps enhance their language development and reduce frustration.
 Talk to your trainer, coach, or supervisor about whether your program offers training in sign language for babies.

 Some infants and toddlers may use different devices to help them hear and communicate.
 You can learn from the family how to use the device to continue to help the infant or toddler learn the sounds and words that make up language.

 Think about the infants or toddlers in your care.
-Using the Language and Communication Developmental Milestones Chart along with the Thinking About Communication Activity, highlight what you notice about their development and how you respond.
-Then, share and discuss your responses with a trainer, coach, or supervisor.
+Refer to the Language and Communication Developmental Milestones listed in this lesson and complete the Thinking About Communication activity.
+Highlight what you notice about their development and how you respond.
+Then, share and discuss your responses with a trainer, coach, or administrator.

 You should continue to be intentional about your interactions and the experiences you offer so that infants and toddlers can build their communication skills and enjoy experimenting with sounds and words within relationships.
-Download and print the Caregivers Communicating with Infants and Toddlers Activity.
+Complete the Caregivers Communicating with Infants and Toddlers activity.
 Think about the strategies you are using to support communication development in infants and toddlers.
 Identify specific ways you apply the various strategies as well as new ways to consider using these strategies throughout the day.
-Then, share and discuss your responses with a trainer, coach, or supervisor.
+Then, share and discuss your responses with a trainer, coach, or administrator.

 Hart, B., & Risley, T.R.
 (1995).
 Meaningful Differences in the Everyday Experience of Young American Children.
-Baltimore, MD: Brookes Publishing.
+Brookes Publishing.

 Nicholas, H., Lightbown, P., & Spada, N. (2001).
 Recasts as feedback to language learners.
 Language Learning, 51, 719-758.